Down the Rabbit Hole

 Jesse Danger: The Movement Creative, Parkour, Play, And Purpose

-Send a text What if movement was your first language?
+Send us Fan Mail What if movement was your first language?
 We sit down with Jesse Danger—coach, builder, and founder of The Movement Creative—to explore how parkour can turn a city into a classroom and frustration into the felt sense of learning.
 From a rough ride through school to discovering parkour as a pathway to agency, Jesse shares the frameworks and stories that helped him build one of New York’s most innovative movement communities without a permanent gym.
 We dig into a practical coaching model shaped by two axes—autonomy and complexity—moving through drill, exploration, challenge, and game.
 You’ll hear how this structure helps students manage difficulty, navigate fear, and stay curious, whether they’re learning a precision jump or rethinking how they approach any skill.
 Jesse also unpacks the idea of parkour vision, the mindset that transforms benches, ledges, and stairwells into opportunities.
 Along the way, we talk mental health, resilience, and why celebrating effort over performance changes the culture in classrooms, teams, and families.
 Beyond philosophy, this is a builder’s story.
 Jesse explains how his team designed modular equipment for tight city spaces, launched weatherproof roaming classes, and partnered with schools to bring movement into PE and after‑school—then adapted during the pandemic with QR‑coded park challenges to shift how people see their neighborhoods.
 We even touch on a signature “impossible” challenge—backwards-crawling the Empire State by proxy—and the new parkour game card deck that turns hard‑earned pedagogy into playful, ready‑to‑run sessions for coaches and parents.
 If you care about movement education, youth programs, urban design, or just seeing your environment with fresh eyes, this conversation will give you tools you can use today.
 Subscribe, share this with a friend who needs a spark, and leave a review to tell us: what challenge are you ready to embrace next?
+Support the show

 1h 29m